Aero-Ai/DroneWrangler/README.md

 npm install

 # If this your first time deploying to this account, you will need to bootstrap your AWS account.

+Add the ARN of the bucket you want the lambda function to look through in the bin/drone_wrangler.ts

 cdk boostrap